-Resource management activities refer to those tools used to protect and enhance the values of this conservation reserve.
+Resource management activities are tools used to protect and enhance the values of this conservation reserve.
 Some management activities may require the use of intrusive techniques.
-Under normal circumstances, some of these techniques would not be permitted to occur in the conservation reserve; however, if they are found to be necessary, they may be applied under controlled conditions, to achieve a desired result.
+Some of these techniques, under normal circumstances, would not be permitted to occur in the conservation reserve; however, if they are found to be necessary, they may be applied under controlled conditions, to achieve a desired result.
 Infrastructure such as roads, trails and buildings may need to be constructed to perform activities such as prescribed burns, forest regeneration, wildfire control, and insect and disease control.
 Activities described in this section will be deemed acceptable if the ultimate outcome is in compliance with the guiding principles of this SCI.